pablocappetta/grupo_4_musify/README.md

 <details>
   <summary>:zap: Diego</summary>
   <br/>
-  Hi there! :raised_hand_with_fingers_splayed: my name is Diego I am 29 years old, electronic engineer from Buenos Aires, Argentina.
-A passionate about music, guitarist by hobby.
-I love learning about everything, art, philosophy and technology.
+  Hi there! :raised_hand_with_fingers_splayed: My name is Diego and I am a 29 years old electronic engineer from Buenos Aires, Argentina.
+Passionate about music, guitarist by hobby.
+I love learning about everything, but, mainly, about art, philosophy and technology.
   <br/>
   <br/>